jchristopher/attachments/readme.txt

 == Usage ==

+Attachments ships with a `Settings` screen (found under the `Settings` menu in the main WordPress admin navigation) that facilitates data migration from version 1.x and also offers some code snippets.
+If you would like to **disable the Settings screen** add the following to your theme's `functions.php`:

+`define( 'ATTACHMENTS_SETTINGS_SCREEN', false ); // disable the Settings screen`

 When Attachments is first activated, a default instance is created titled Attachments.
 It has two fields:

 1. Title